-When it comes to potent lyrics, Nipsey Hussle's wordplay should be considered alongside rap titans like Jadakiss, Scarface, JAY-Z, and Nas.
-Gangsta Nip blesses fans with rules and guidelines that steers listeners from life in the streets to corporate America.
+When it comes to potent lyrics, Nipsey Hussle‘s wordplay should be considered alongside rap titans like Jadakiss, Scarface, JAY-Z, and Nas.
+Gangsta Nip blessed fans with rules and guidelines that steer listeners from life in the streets to corporate America.

-Since stepping in the rap game with 2005's Slauson Boy Volume 1, the entrepreneur remixed the definition of an independent artist, shared his knowledge, and motivated hustlers on every corner of the U.S. by giving them a vision of a better life.
+Since stepping in the rap game with 2005’s Slauson Boy Volume 1, the entrepreneur remixed the definition of an independent artist (by selling $100 mixtapes), shared his knowledge, and motivated hustlers on every corner of the U.S. by giving them a vision of a better life.
 This trajectory continued its upward motion on his debut album, Victory Lap.

 1. “Victory Lap” feat.
 Stacy Barthe

 Lyrics: Spoke some things into the universe and they appeared/I say it’s worth it, I won’t say it’s fair/Find your purpose or you wastin’ air…

 The Break Down: Speaking things into existence has been a recurring theme throughout Nipsey’s catalog.
 For one born into a life of gang-banging, where death, violence, and prison sentences are customary, it takes a commendable type of mental strength to believe in something that seems implausible such as legally becoming a millionaire.
 Nipsey is doing his part in disrupting the troublesome thinking patterns of generations of gang members.